freealise/freealise/plots/storygrid.md

  */ [McGuffin illustration]

 Irony is sophisticated benevolent trolling (sarcasm is malevolent), when the troll has a point of view but chooses to conceal it and pretend to be agreeable. https://en.wikipedia.org/wiki/Irony_(disambiguation)

+Philosopher (or coder) describes a static system, while a storyteller has it evolve in time (even if nonlinear).